realauto/expo-image-recognise-text/README.md

-Here’s an updated README file for your expo-image-recognise-text package, ready for publishing on npm.
-The content provides clear instructions, usage examples, and links to your GitHub repository.
+# Here’s an updated README file for your expo-image-recognise-text package, ready for publishing on npm.
+The content provides clear instructions, usage examples, and links to your GitHub repository

 expo-image-recognise-text